Towards Calibrating Prompt Tuning of Vision-Language Models¶

 Key Findings¶

-- The proposed method consistently reduces ECE across all 7 prompt tuning methods and 11 datasets.
+- Consistent ECE reduction across all 7 prompt tuning methods and 11 datasets.

-- Accuracy is largely unaffected (within ±0.5%), demonstrating that calibration improvements do not come at the cost of discriminative performance.
+- Accuracy remains largely unaffected (within ±0.5%), indicating that calibration improvements do not come at the cost of performance.

-- The moment-matching loss contributes most to novel-class ECE reduction, validating the importance of preserving embedding geometry for generalization calibration.
+- Moment matching loss contributes most significantly to novel class ECE, validating the importance of preserving embedding geometry for generalization.

-- Improvements are particularly pronounced on challenging datasets such as DTD and EuroSAT, with ECE reductions exceeding 5 points.
+- Improvements are particularly notable on challenging datasets like DTD and EuroSat (with ECE reductions exceeding 5 points).

 Highlights & Insights¶

-- Plug-and-Play: As training-time regularizers, the proposed terms introduce no inference overhead and are compatible with any prompt tuning method, making the approach highly practical.
+- Plug-and-Play: As a training-time regularizer, it introduces no inference overhead and is compatible with any prompt tuning method.

-- Moment Matching vs. Direct Alignment: By constraining only global statistics rather than per-sample embeddings, moment matching elegantly balances the trade-off between semantic preservation and task adaptation.
+- Moment Matching vs. Direct Alignment: Matching global statistics rather than per-sample embeddings successfully balances the trade-off between semantic preservation and task-specific adaptation.

 Limitations & Future Work¶

-- Hyperparameters \(\alpha\), \(\beta\), and \(\lambda\) require tuning on a validation set and may need different settings across datasets.
+- Hyperparameters such as \(\alpha, \beta, \lambda\) require tuning on a validation set and may vary across datasets.

-- Validation is limited to classification tasks; applicability to structured output tasks such as detection and segmentation remains unexplored.
+- Validation is limited to classification tasks; applicability to structured output tasks like detection or segmentation remains unknown.

-- Moment matching assumes that class embedding distributions are approximately Gaussian, which may limit effectiveness for highly asymmetric distributions.
+- Moment matching assumes an approximately Gaussian distribution for category embeddings; performance may degrade for highly asymmetric distributions.

-- Domain-shift scenarios (e.g., transferring prompts from natural images to medical images) are not considered.
+- Domain shift scenarios (e.g., prompt transfer from natural to medical images) were not considered.

 Related Work & Insights¶

-- vs. DAC: DAC applies post-hoc temperature scaling to handle novel classes but cannot constrain embedding space deformation during training; the proposed method directly preserves embedding structure at training time.
+- vs. DAC: DAC utilizes post-hoc temperature scaling for novel classes but cannot constrain embedding space deformation during training; Ours preserves embedding structure during training.

-- vs. ZS-Norm: ZS-Norm matches global statistics of logit distributions; the proposed method performs moment matching in embedding space, providing a more fundamental preservation of inter-class relationships.
+- vs. ZS-Norm: ZS-Norm matches global statistics of logit distributions; Ours performs moment matching in the embedding space to more fundamentally preserve inter-class relationships.

 Rating¶

-- Novelty: ⭐⭐⭐⭐ — Both the dual miscalibration analysis and the dual-regularizer design are original contributions.
+- Novelty: ⭐⭐⭐⭐ The analysis of dual miscalibration and the dual-regularization design are both innovative.

-- Experimental Thoroughness: ⭐⭐⭐⭐⭐ — Extensive validation across 7 methods × 11 datasets with thorough ablation studies.
+- Experimental Thoroughness: ⭐⭐⭐⭐⭐ Extensive validation across 7 methods and 11 datasets with comprehensive ablations.

-- Writing Quality: ⭐⭐⭐⭐ — The analytical chain is clear, though the notation is somewhat dense.
+- Writing Quality: ⭐⭐⭐⭐ Clear logical flow, though formula notation is somewhat dense.

-- Value: ⭐⭐⭐⭐ — Calibration is a critical issue for real-world VLM deployment; the method is highly practical.
+- Value: ⭐⭐⭐⭐ Calibration is a critical issue for VLM deployment; this method is highly practical.